arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 ---
 author: 'Karl Söderby'
-title: 'Python with Arduino Boards'
+title: 'MicroPython with Arduino Boards'
-description: 'Learn about compatibility between the popular Python language and Arduino boards, how to set up your environment, and discover in-depth tutorials and useful links.'
+description: 'Learn about compatibility between the popular MicroPython implementation and Arduino boards, how to set up your environment, and discover in-depth tutorials and useful links.'
 tags:
   - Python
   - OpenMV